 I pray for him as well.
 I pray for his leadership, wisdom, prayer life, Bible study times, daily decisions and more.
 I did this BEFORE he was a Christian, not after.
 You see, God will honor the prayers of a godly wife over her unsaved husband.
 He will bestow wisdom and guidance on an unbelieving husband when his wife fervently prays over him.
 I know just how true this is!!

 Never stop praying for each other.

 The Perfect Anchor

 We were intentional about putting God first in our lives, in our marriage.
 After Marcus became a believer, we both were able to ensure that God was first in our marriage.
 We started to learn, as a couple, to lean on His guidance together.

 One of the biggest reasons why putting God first in marriage is important is so that we could remind each other of God’s faithfulness when storms come.
 God is so good.
 It seems that when one of us gets down, the other one has the strength from the Holy Spirit to encourage and strengthen.
 God is our perfect anchor.

 God reminds us that we are on the same team.
 We are for each other and not against.
 When we have God as the center of our marriage, we are more prepared to fight for it, to build each other up and to encourage one another.
 When we are both putting God first in our lives, we are unified.

 We might not be perfect, and we will be the first to admit this truth.
 But we know, with God’s grace we can be perfectly imperfect together.

 Aimee is a home educating support teacher who lives in the sunny Okanagan, BC.
 Aimee has been blissfully married for 17 years and still swoons at the sight of her tall, dark and handsome husband, Marcus.
 When she isn’t home educating her 3 kids, she enjoys sewing, quilting, scrapbooking and hanging out with her family.
-She blogs over at A Work of Grace.
-You can find her on Facebook, Twitter or Pinterest.
+You can now find her on Pinterest.